Thomas-Kulch/text_data_toolkit/README.md

 - **Data Cleaning**: Functions to preprocess and clean text data, including removal of stopwords, punctuation, and special characters.
 - **Text Transformation**: Utilities for tokenization, stemming, lemmatization, and vectorization.
 - **Visualization**: Tools to generate word clouds and other graphical representations of text data.
-- **File Operations**: Functions to move, bulk rename, delete, and list files
+- **File Operations**: Functions to move, bulk rename, delete, and list files.
+- **Sentiment Labeling**: Label text data into categories: positive, negative, neutral.

 ## Installation